 In the early stages of Alzheimer's disease, symptoms might be confused with normal changes that occur with aging.
 Cognitive features of early Alzheimer's disease include memory loss, mild anomic aphasia, and visuospatial dysfunction.

 Loss of spontaneity and sense of initiative

-In the moderate stage of AD, behavior problems, such as wandering and agitation, can emerge.
+In the moderate stage of Alzheimer's disease, behavior problems, such as wandering and agitation, can emerge.

 Shortened attention span

 Difficulty with language; problems with reading, writing, and working with numbers

 Problems recognizing friends and family members

 Difficulty organizing thoughts and thinking logically

 Inability to learn new things or to cope with new or unexpected situations